-NOTE: this is a very coarse wood with strong blunting effect on cutting tools and is usually unattractive compared to many woods.
+This is a very coarse wood with strong blunting effect on cutting tools and is usually unattractive compared to many woods.
 I recommend against using it.
 The only reason I have so many samples is that I got a lot of them in mixed lots where they are thrown in readily because it's not a popular wood.
 The one plank I bought (my first sample below) ended up getting used entirely for shop jigs and firewood.
-As you can see from the bowl at the bottom of this page, this wood CAN be attractive in use, but it's a bear to turn (I think it has silica in it) --- my own experience is more severe in this regard than most reports, so perhaps I have obtained pieces that were unusually fibrous and silicaceous.
+As you can see from the bowl at the bottom of this page, this wood CAN be attractive in use, but it's a bear to turn because of silica content --- my own experience is more severe in this regard than most reports, so perhaps I have obtained pieces that were unusually fibrous and silicaceous.

 end grain closeup of the piece directly above --- a section that has some sapwood.
 Note how the grain pattern in the sapwood is identical to that in the heartwood; only the color is different.